September 11 Attacks

 Events During Attacks

 A Boeing 767 aircraft of American Airlines Flight 11 took off from Boston’s Logan Airport at 7:59 am (local time) on 11th September 2001.
-After around 15 minutes, hijackers took control of the plane after overpowering pilot and the crew members.
-Muhammad Atta was leading the hijack while there were total five hijackers in the airliner.
+After around 15 minutes, hijackers took control of the plane after overpowering the pilot and the crew members.
+Muhammad Atta was leading the hijack while there were a total of five hijackers in the airliner.
 At 8:46 am, the plane hit the North Tower of the World Trade Center.
-All the 92 people inside plane and around 1600 people in WTC North Tower died.
+All the 92 people inside the plane and around 1600 people in WTC North Tower died.

 Flight Paths of all the 4 Hijacked Planes

 Another Boeing 757 aircraft of United Airlines Flight 93 took off from Newark International Airport, New Jersey at 8:42 am.
 It was the only plane with less number of hijackers (total 4) while it was also the only plane that could not accomplish its task.
-After approximately 45 minutes of the flight, the hijackers took control of the plane but as the plane was heading towards the possible target of White House or Capitol Building, it crashed in Somerset County Pennsylvania, probably due to resistance by the passengers.
-All the 44 people including 37 passengers, 7 crew members and 4 hijackers died in the crash.
+After approximately 45 minutes of the flight, the hijackers took control of the plane but as the plane was heading towards the possible target of the White House or Capitol Building, it crashed in Somerset County Pennsylvania, probably due to resistance by the passengers.
+All 44 people, including 37 passengers, 7 crew members, and 4 hijackers died in the crash.

 Role of al-Qaeda

 After this fatwa, al-Qaeda attacked US embassies in Tanzania and Kenya (August 1998) which killed 224 people while an attack on USS Cole (navy destroyer) by al-Qaeda killed 17 US marines.
 Al-Qaeda also conducted several failed attacks against US targets.
-Due to these previous attacks, it is believed that is capable of masterminding the 9/11 attacks.
+Due to these previous attacks, it is believed that it is capable of masterminding the 9/11 attacks.

 Response After Attacks